 With ADB command, it becomes easy to extract data from broken Android with USB debugging.

 Follow the steps as guided:

 - First, install the ADB tool on computer

-- ADB is generally used to connect your phone via USB debugging but as phone is broken so you need to boot your device in ClockworkMod Recovery Mode.
+- ADB is generally used to connect your phone via USB debugging but as the phone is broken so you need to boot your device in ClockworkMod Recovery Mode.

 - Now launch ADB tool and connect the phone with a broken screen to a computer with USB after your phone is in recovery mode

 - Then type command prompts: adb devices

 - Now type command to backup data on the broken phone:

 adb pull / data / media / clockworkmod / backup ~ / Desktop / Android-up